javalsai/lidm/assets/services/README.md

 This folder contains the files necessary to set up lidm on start up for the supported init systems, all of them are configured for tty7.

 If you're using lidm from a packaged source, this should be included with the package.
-Only read this for manual installations, if you are packaging or if your package exceptionally doesn't them.
+Only read this for manual installations, if you are packaging or if your package exceptionally doesn't include them.

 If you don't know what a init system is, you're certainly using `systemd`.